 Bolton’s Spicy Fried Chicken and Fish

 Bolton’s has been on my Nashville must-try list since watching the “Fried Chicken” episode of David Change’s Ugly Delicious.
-Bolton’s is a small restaurant with a handful of tables and a window where you place your order.
-It is the definition of a hole in the wall and a place you might drive by without even realizing it.
+It is a small restaurant with a handful of tables and a window where you place your order.
+Bolton’s is the definition of a hole in the wall and a place you might drive by without even realizing it.
 Their chicken and fish come as either a sandwich or plate and their sides are classic southern traditions with the exception of spaghetti which I still don’t get.
 But be cautious when ordering.
 The mild is hot so I can only speculate how spicy the smokin’ hot is but to quote David Chang “It was one of the worst, maybe one of the most painful experiences I’ve ever had in my life.”

 624 Main St, Nashville, boltonsspicy.com

 You might also like: Best Restaurants in San Francisco